2016 Scholarship Recipients

 Dr. Fistedis was also an avid supporter of the activities and ministries of St. John the Baptist Greek Orthodox Church in Des Plaines, Illinois; and had special fondness for the Greek School Program.
 He was a true believer of Hellenism and the Hellenic ideals and lectured at his parish on topics including ancient Hellenic Philosophy and how it influenced Christianity.
 Dr. Fistedis was a believer in the education of the mind and the importance of nurturing the soul to follow the “righteous paths” as taught to us by our Orthodox Christian Fathers.

-Mr. George Lukidis - This scholarship is offered from Vina Lukidis, in loving memory of her husband, George Lukidis, her companion over two decades who came from Constantinople and through hard work and an enterprising spirit found his good fortune in his beloved second motherland.
-It's soul aim is to promote the same traditions, values, and spirit to the younger generations that propelled him to success.
+Mr. George Lukidis - This scholarship is offered by Vina Lukidis, in loving memory of her husband, George Lukidis, who was her companion for over two decades.
+He came from Constantinople and through hard work and an enterprising spirit found his good fortune in his beloved second motherland.
+The spirit of this scholarship is to promote the same traditions, values, and energy to the younger generations that propelled him to success.

-We thank Mrs. Vina Lukidis for her generosity, continued support and dedication to our Greek youth.
+We thank Mrs. Vina Lukidis for her generosity, continued support and dedication to our Greek youth and our Society.

 Mr. Tomaras was a philanthropist with significant contributions to several Greek institutions that support Greek education and offer assistance and services to the various Greek communities.
 In 2008, he donated $1,000,000 to the St. Iakovos Camp and Retreat Center of the Metropolis of Chicago.